rows/community/events.md

-Here's a list of events where we attended or participated

-# events dashdash organized 🎟👩‍🏫📢
+# dashdash events 🎟👩‍🏫📢
+Stuff we organized.
 - dashdash monthly tech talks

+# external events

-# events where we participated 🤝🙌
+## events where we participated 🤝🙌

 - 2018-12 ANJE Business Week, Porto, Portugal
     - HumbertoBAP talked about starting to scale a business

-# events we just attended 🤓📚
+## event which we just attended 🤓📚
-Always learning!

 Engineering
 - 2018-11 React Day, Berlin, Germany